casanave/Time_Series_Stop_and_Frisk/README.md

 **FUTURE WORK: **
-- Try adding more variable to make SARIMAX model (esp interested in Precinct and Suspected Crime)
+- Try adding more variables to make SARIMAX model (esp interested in Precinct and Suspected Crime)
 - Try a categorical model without using time as a factor